 The Research Center for Korean Community at Queens College is pleased to introduce the Korean American Data Bank.
-This web-based Data Bank aims to aid in understanding Korean-American and other overseas Korean populations and to provide centralized resources for conducting research, writing proposals, and policy-making on the subject of Korean Americans.
+This Data Bank provides centralized resources for conducting research, writing proposals, and policy-making on the subject of Korean Americans and other overseas Koreans.
 The main objective of the Data Bank is to globally disseminate data and information about Korean Americans to social service agencies and other Korean community organizations, Korean-American scholars, Korean government agencies, and other individuals and organizations that need data.
-In the past, we released research reports and organized lectures to disseminate data and information to the public.
-However, we realized these methods have severe limitations.
-In this age of information and technology, the most effective, efficient, and accessible way of delivering data and information to a wide audience traversing geographical distance is through a website.
-In addition, it will be much easier to update content regularly.
-Pyong Gap Min, the founder of the Research Center for Korean Community, was inspired by the North American Jewish Data Bank to create the Korean American Data Bank.
-We will regularly update the website and replace major forms of data and information every six months.
+Pyong Gap Min, the founder and director of the Research Center for Korean Community (RCKC), was inspired by the North American Jewish Data Bank to create the Korean American Data Bank.
+We regularly update the website and replace major forms of data and information every six months.
 However we plan to provide short, timely data sets, such as preliminary census data on the Korean-American population by major metropolitan areas, as soon as we have access to them.

 Korean American Data Bank consists of the following five main categories of data and information:

-2. The second category is comprised of regularly updated annotated bibliographies on Korean Americans, reviews of recently published books and articles on Korean Americans and Asian Americans, a list of dissertations on Korean Americans, and other types of bibliographical information.
+2. References, which is comprised of annotated bibliographies on Korean Americans, reviews of recently-published books and articles on Korean Americans and Asian Americans, a list of dissertations on Korean Americans, and other types of bibliographical information.
 Generally speaking, this section functions as a reference guide for published works (with the exception of the dissertations) in the field of social science studies focusing on Korean Americans.
-We have labeled this category "References."
+We have labeled this category References.

-Korean American Data Bank focuses primarily on data and information about Korean Americans, but it also includes information about Koreans in other countries, such as China, Japan, former Soviet nations, Canada, European countries, and Latin American countries.
-In addition, it includes social science materials pertaining to South Korea, especially related to the Korean government’s policy changes regarding overseas Koreans, and issues related to ethnic and racial diversity caused by the radical increase in migrant workers and non-Korean brides marred to Korean men.
+Korean American Data Bank focuses primarily on data and information about Korean Americans, but it also includes information about other overseas Koreans, including Korean immigrant communties in China, Japan, former Soviet nations, Canada, England, and Latin American countries.
+Additionally, it includes social science materials pertaining to South Korea, especially related to the Korean government’s policy changes regarding overseas Koreans, and issues related to ethnic and racial diversity caused by the radical increase in migrant workers and non-Korean brides marred to Korean men.
 While most of the material on the Data Bank is presented in English, we would also like to provide as much data and information as possible on Koreans in other countries and South Korea in the Korean language.